 Academic Integrity

-Note if AI is:
+Note whether AI is:

-- Prohibited – Clearly state what GAI activities are not allowed
+• Prohibited – Clearly state what GAI activities are not allowed.

-- Permitted – Clearly state what GAI activities are allowed
+• Permitted – Clearly state what GAI activities are allowed.

-- Required – Clearly state what GAI activities are required
+• Required – Clearly state what GAI activities are required.

 Learn more from the ACC Library’s Generative AI: AI & Academic Honesty research guide.